bmartynowicz/realm-cost-calcuator/README.md

 ## Customizing the model

-The pricing assumptions live in `src/data/catalog.ts`, which exports the 19-entry `sources` array and top-20 `destinations` array.
-Adjust the per-million event pricing or optimization percentages to fit your data contracts, and tweak the `REALM_PLATFORM_FEE_PER_MILLION` constant in `src/main.ts` (and the mirrored values in `src/data/cost-model.ts`) to reflect your Realm platform agreement.
+The pricing assumptions live in `src/data/catalog.ts`, which exports the 44-entry `sources` array and top-20 `destinations` array.
+Adjust the per-terabyte pricing and optimization percentages to fit your data contracts, and tweak the Realm TB rate in `src/main.ts` (and the mirrored values in `src/data/cost-model.ts`) to reflect your Realm platform agreement.

 Organization size presets and traffic baselines are defined in `src/data/traffic-profiles.ts` and documented in